svilupp/svilupp.github.io/wip/genai_mini_tasks_youtube_summary.md

 For a nicer display, I would recommend using Julia Markdown `Markdown.parse(msg.content)` or just copy it to a separate window in VSCode `clipboard(msg.content)`

 All this in just a few seconds!
-Also, this video sounds interesting, I should probably watch it! :)
+Yeah, this video sounds interesting, I should probably watch it! 😃

 ## Practical Tip: Zoom out!

 GenAI isn't just about quick analysis; it's about customization.

 One of the best things is that it allows you to effortlessly increase or decrease the level of detail of a summary, similar to having zoom-in and zoom-out buttons but for the amount of information!

 My favorite instruction when I want to quickly scan something is to say “Make it 5 words at maximum” or "Maximum 5 words per bullet point" and run it again: